Nastel/TNT4J/README.md

 logger.info("Ending a tnt4j activity #end=Test, #app=" + Log4JTest.class.getName() + " #%i/order-no=" + orderNo  + " #%d:currency/amount=" + amount);
 ```
 Above example groups messages between first and last into a related logical collection called `Activity`.
 Activity is a collection of
 logically related events/messages.
-Hash tags `#beg`, `#end` are used to demarcate activity boundaries.
+Hashtags `#beg`, `#end` are used to demarcate activity boundaries.
 This method also supports nested
 activities.

 User defined fields can be reported using `#[data-type][:value-type]/your-metric-name=your-value` convention (e.g. `#%i/order-no=62627` or